jvde-github/AIS-catcher/README.md

 ## To do

-- On going: testing and improving reveiver, seems to be some room for certain Class broadcast
+- On going: testing and improving receiver, seems to be some room for certain Class broadcast
 - <del>Resolving crash when Airspy HF+ is disconnected, does not seem to be a specific AIS-catcher issue.</del> Use latest airspyhf lib.
 - <del>RTL-TCP setting for timeout on connection (system default takes way too long)</del>
-- Simulataneous receive Marine VHF audio and DSC decoding from SDR input signal
+- Simultaneous receive Marine VHF audio and DSC decoding from SDR input signal
 - Optional filter for invalid messages
 - DSP: improve filters (e.g. add droop compensation, larger rate reductions), etc
 - Decoding: add new improved models (e.g. using matched filters, alternative freq correction models), software gain control, document current model